 Job ghosting has become common today, giving rise to a new hiring challenge in 2025.
-Candidates often exaggerate their skills and qualifications or lie about their identities to land job roles.
-Employers, too, engage in similar deceptive practices, painting a misleading picture of a job role to lure potential candidates.
+Many candidates are exaggerating their skills, misrepresenting their qualifications, or even lying about their identities to secure employment opportunities.
+Employers, too, often use similar deceptive practices, painting a misleading picture of a job role to lure potential candidates.
 The result is a "shift shock" for these young professionals when they show up on their first day.

 This article examines these Gen Z job market trends in 2025 and uncovers strategies for reducing career catfishing and job ghosting practices.